 Enpass and KeePass are two free password managers.
 KeePass is unique — it’s open source, meaning anyone who uses it has access to its source code and can subsequently alter it and submit it to KeePass for improvements.
 But does this coder-friendly password manager really have anything on Enpass?
+Let’s kick off this Enpass vs KeePass comparison now!

 - Both have password generators that allow you to create strong, unique, customizable passwords